Glenn Altschuler received his Ph.D. in American History from Cornell in 1976 and has been an administrator and teacher at the University since 1981.

 From 2009-2013, Professor Altschuler also served as Vice President for University Relations, with responsibilities for articulating and overseeing strategies related to communications, government relations, and land grant affairs.

 Glenn Altschuler is the author or co-author of ten books and more than eight hundred essays and reviews.
-In addition to his books and publications in scholarly journals, he has written for American Heritage Magazine, The Australian, The Baltimore Sun, Barron’s Financial Weekly, The Boston Globe, The Chronicle of Higher Education, The Florida Courier, The Jerusalem Post, The Kansas City Star, The Los Angeles Times, The Minneapolis Star Tribune, The Moscow Times, The New York Observer, The Philadelphia Inquirer, The Pittsburgh Post-Gazette, The Portland Oregonian, The San Francisco Chronicle, Tulsa World, NPR’s Books We Like, and Forbes.com.
-His op-eds and book reviews appear regularly on The Huffington Post and Psychology Today.
+His latest book, co-authored with Isaac Kramnick, is Cornell: A History, 1940-2015.
+In addition to his books and publications in scholarly journals, he has written for American Heritage Magazine, The Australian, The Baltimore Sun, Barron’s Financial Weekly, The Boston Globe, The Chronicle of Higher Education, The Florida Courier, The Jerusalem Post, The Kansas City Star, The Los Angeles Times, The Minneapolis Star Tribune, The Moscow Times, The New York Observer, The Philadelphia Inquirer, The Pittsburgh Post-Gazette, The Portland Oregonian, The San Francisco Chronicle, Tulsa World, NPR’s Books We Like, CNN.com, and Forbes.com.
+His op-eds and book reviews appear regularly on The Huffington Post, Psychology Today, and Inside Higher Education.
 The National Book Critics Circle has cited his work as "exemplary."
 Psychology Today has featured it as "essential reading."
 For four years he wrote a column for the Education Life section of the New York Times.
-He was a regular panelist on national and international affairs for the WCNY television program The Ivory Tower Half Hour.Read more about Professor Altschuler’s writing in Articles, Books, Essays, Reviews, and Reviews in Scholarly Journals.
+From 2002-2005 he was a regular panelist on national and international affairs for the WCNY television program The Ivory Tower Half Hour.Read more about Professor Altschuler’s writing in Articles, Books, Essays, Reviews, and Reviews in Scholarly Journals.